 One reason your character profile is important for storytelling because a character will react to a plot point differently based on their background.
 For instance, if two characters showed up at a gun rights rally, they may be on different sides of the protest line depending on what political party they belong to.
 It could even be that a character whose favorite movie is Rambo would react differently to this scene than one whose favorite film is Bambi.

 Get your free Character Profile worksheet.

 Erin Servais is a book editor and author coach for Dot and Dash, LLC.
-To learn how she can help you with your next project, email her at Erin@dotanddashllc.com.
+To learn how she and her team can help you with your next project, email her at Erin@dotanddashllc.com.